drone1/alt/README.md

 ```

 Note that output files can be lower-cased if you pass the ``--normalize-output-filenames`` option, so `fr-FR` translations would write to `fr-fr.json`

+## Display language
+ALT CLI itself has been localized so you can use it many languages.
+For non-English languages, you can set the display language with the `ALT_LANGUAGE` environment variable.
+Please feel free to submit
+an issue or a PR if you'd like to add another language.

 ## Rules
 Translation will occur for a given target language & key if any of the following are true: